Last Updated on November 5, 2022

 There are also a couple of temples at the bottom of the hill, and a few other caves behind it.
 Be careful of the monkeys there, try not to bring food or to get too close to them.

-Thung Teao Forest Natural Park
+Cool Off at Thung Teao Forest Natural Park

 If you go past it, you’ll see a pond filled with translucent water.
 The color of the water is incredible, it looks like it’s glowing.
 You’re not allowed to swim in this pond to protect it and maintain the right levels of minerals for the water to have this color.

 The entrance fee is 200 bahts (includes the hot spring below).
 The park is open every day from 8 am to 5 pm.

-Namtok Ron Khlong Thom hot springs
+Take a Dip at Namtok Ron Khlong Thom Hot Springs

 It’s usually a bit crowded, but the spring is surrounded by nature and singing birds.